-Generally, all keywords and values are case sensitive: Do not expect FHI-aims to understand an "XC" keyword if the specified syntax is "xc".
+Generally, all keywords and values are case-sensitive: For instance, FHI-aims will not recognize the keyword "XC" if the specified syntax is "xc".

-It is the objective of the next chapter, Chapter 3, to list all legitimate keywords in FHI-aims, and to describe their function.
+It is the objective of the next chapter, Chapter 3, to list all valid keywords in FHI-aims, along with a detailed explanation of their functionalities.